-No two scopes of work look the same.
+No two scope management plans look the same.
 What you should include and how in-depth this section should be will look very different for every industry and project.
 When in doubt, check with your internal legal team for guidance.

 The following sections generally make up a scope of work:

 This section in the scope of work covers the product or service the project is going to deliver.
 This is where a work breakdown structure will come in handy.

 Include a timeline or Gantt chart that precisely describes the major phases of your project.
 This section serves as the visual project roadmap leading your team and everyone involved in the project from start to finish.